-- SNMP V1 includes no security. - SNMP V2c uses very simple security.
+Select either SNMP V1 that includes no security, or SNMP V2c that uses very simple security.

 The community name can be specified as a password for read or read/write access to all supported SNMP objects.
-The community is the the group of network devices using SNMP. - SNMP V3 provides encryption and secure passwords.
-HTTPS must be enabled.
+The community is the group of network devices using SNMP.
+The default password for the Read Community is public and the default password for the Write community is write.